Medically reviewed by Drugs.com. Last updated on Jun 5, 2020.

 Note: For toxicities related to FOLFIRI, refer to individual Fluorouracil or Irinotecan monographs.

 Prior to infusion, dilute in D5W or NS to a final concentration of 0.6 to 8 mg/mL.
-Use polyvinyl chloride (PVC) infusion bags containing DEHP or polyolefin bags.
-After initial vial puncture, do not re-enter; discard any unused portion of the vial.
+Use polyvinyl chloride (PVC) infusion bags containing DEHP or polyolefin infusion bags.
+After initial vial puncture, do not re-enter vial.
 Do not mix with other medications.

 IV: Infuse over 1 hour.
 Do not administer as an IV push or bolus.
 Administer prior to any FOLFIRI component.
 Do not administer other medications through the same intravenous line.